 TV Licensing has issued several tips for identifying a genuine email from them:

-- Check that the email contains your name TV Licensing will always include your name in any emails they send you.
+- Check that the email contains your name TV Licensing will always include your name in any emails it sends you.

 - Check the email subject line Anything along the lines of ‘Action required’, ‘Security alert’, ‘System upgrade’, ‘There is a secure message waiting for you’, and so on, should be treated as suspect.

-- Check the email address Does the email address look like one that TV Licensing use?
-For example, email@example.com.
+- Check the email address Does the email address look like one that TV Licensing uses?
+For example, firstname.lastname@example.org.
 Look closely, as often the address may be similar.

 - Check for a change in style Often the scammers will take the real emails and amend them.
 Look out for changes in the wording used, especially if it seems too casual or familiar.